comunica/comunica/packages/actor-rdf-metadata-extract-sparql-service/README.md

 ### Config Parameters

-* `carmess:Actor/RdfMetadataExtract/SparqlService#inferHttpsEndpoint`: If HTTPS endpoints should be forcefully used if the original URL was HTTPS-based, defaults to `true`.
+* `args_inferHttpsEndpoint`: If HTTPS endpoints should be forcefully used if the original URL was HTTPS-based, defaults to `true`.